Capping Soffits and Fascias Cost

 Consider how easily accessible your home is.
 If you don’t have much access from the side of your home, for example, a contractor may struggle to reach those areas of your home.
 For accessibility issues, you may need to rent a scaffolding structure in order for the work to be carried out.
 Again, this will incur further costs.

-There are multiple issues with the soffits and fascias on my roof and I figure it's time to replace them.
+There are multiple issues with the soffits and fascias on my roof, and I figure it's time to replace them.
 What is the best type of soffits and fascias I should purchase based on durability?

 Capping Fascia and Soffit Prices

-Capping a 4-Bedroom Detached Home | 2 Days | £300 | £1200 |
+Capping a 4-Bedroom Detached Home 2 Days £300 £1,200

 Supply Only Costs

-As you can see from the table above, a lot of the expenditure comes from the labour costs and not the actual materials used.
 You can buy all of these materials in your local DIY store, and you may be able to pick up some good deals by shopping for the materials yourself.

 For a 4-metre length of UPVC fascia board, the average cost is around £40, and they are available in a whole host of different colours.
-The price can fluctuate slightly based on the thickness and width of the board you require, but £10 per metre tends to be a good estimator.
+The price can fluctuate slightly based on the thickness and width of the board you require, but £10 per metre tends to be a good estimate.

 Soffits are a little cheaper, with the average cost being £20 for a 3-metre soffit.